asam-ev/qc-framework/doc/manual/rule_uid_schema.md

 Regarding the validation for the schema, **only the the emanating entity and the name are required**.
 Third party entities are not required to declare standard, definition settings, and rule-set.
-Still, separation characters cannot be omitted.
+Separation characters for omitted parts cannot be omitted.

 ASAM rules shall always define all concepts.
+For third parties it is highly recommended to define all concepts, if this is reasonably possible.

-> Example: if `example.com` entity defines it's own rules, it may be something
+> Example: If `example.com` entity defines its own rules, it may be something
 > like: `example.com:::custom_rule` or `example.com:qc::custom_rule` and the
-> UID should be considered valid. **However, entity should use ASAM standard and
+> UID is considered valid.
+However, if the rule for example is related to ASAM
-> definition setting concepts in its custom rules.**
+> OpenDRIVE starting from version 1.6.0 forward, then is recommended that
+> the entity use a UID like `example.com:xodr:1.6.0:custom_rule`, or where rule
+> sets make sense, like `example.com:xodr:1.6.0:custom_ruleset.custom_rule`.

 ## Query rules UID

 The proposed formalism allow to perform query on rules (or set of rules) using UNIX style wildcards notation (i.e., python `fnmatch` module).

-Example: query all the OpenDRIVE geometrical rules that were created in version 1.6 or 1.7 of the standard: `asam.net:xodr:1.[67].0:*geometry.*` matches `asam.net:xodr:1.6.0:road.planview.geometry.ref_line_exists` but does not match `asam.net:xodr:1.8.0:road.planview.geometry.ref_line_exists`
+Example: Query all the OpenDRIVE geometrical rules that were created in version 1.6.0 1.6.1, or 1.7.0 of the standard: `asam.net:xodr:1.[67].[01]:*geometry.*` matches `asam.net:xodr:1.6.0:road.planview.geometry.ref_line_exists` but does not match `asam.net:xodr:1.8.0:road.planview.geometry.ref_line_exists`.

 ## Remarks on Rule Full names